kurma-ravi/odoo-postgres-app/README.md

 ### Requirement:
 Need to setup odoo application with postgres database on multiple odoo web(3 containers) and database(2 containers) with replication.
 Also, These web-containers has to be exposed through Nginx reverse-proxy.

+### Explaination:
+The developed program will fulfil the given requirement.
+Up on running the code/scripts on the server/Virtual Machine, it automatically creates 5 docker containers 3-odoo & 2-postgres(with replication) and Nginx server which does reverse-proxy to all the 3 odoo containers.

 ### Pre-requisites:
 One Virtual Machine [OR] One Cloud Instance.
 Preferably any UBUNTU machine